skaman82/u360gts-ctrl/build_notes_u360.md

 The 4066 switch on CTRL PCB with the edge DOWN, when the PCB shows upwards description.

-**Important:** The CTRL will provide VCC to the VTX.
+**Important:** The CTRL will provide VCC to the VTX on the SW (switched) pad.
 Use a mini-BEC if a 5V VTX is planned (i.e. Pololu D24V3F)5 .